Pointifix/AutoDrill/README.md

 ![](showcase/optimization-drill.gif)

-For Erekir the mod is able to automatically fill wall resources
+For Erekir the mod enables you to automatically fill wall resources

 ![](showcase/wall-drill.gif)